TVFLabs/TVFsDecks/README.md

 # TVF's Decks

-My first mod for Balatro, with a few decks I thought might be fun
+My first mod for Balatro, with a few decks I thought might be fun.
+Requires Steamodded.

 Decks:
 - **Blank Deck**: No effects